-- conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.
-See standing order 4d(viii) below for the quorum of a committee or sub-committee meeting. - v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+A Member or a non-Member with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.

+u No business may be transacted at a meeting unless at least one-third of the whole number of Members of the council are present and in no case shall the quorum of a meeting be less than three.

+See standing order 4d(viii) below for the quorum of a committee or sub-committee meeting.

+- v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
 The business on the agenda for the meeting shall be adjourned to another meeting. - w A meeting shall not exceed a period of 3 hours.